-The ensemble is currently performing seven different concert programs as follows:
+The ensemble is currently performing eight different concert programs as follows:

 The Yuval Ron Ensemble includes Arabic, Jewish and Christian artists who come together to unite the sacred musical traditions of Judaism, Sufism (Islamic mystical tradition) and the Christian Armenian Church into an unusual musical celebration.
 Composer and world-music record producer Yuval Ron imparts the ancient and deep inter-cultural connection between these three traditions and the musical influences they share.
 The concert features songs of Sufi origin from Turkey, Jewish prayers from Morocco, Yemen and Israel and Armenian chants.
 With the addition of the colorful guest dancers this program is a feast for the senses!

 An extraordinary testament to music’s transforming power and inspirational reach.
 In a vivid program, the Yuval Ron Ensemble – with guest gypsy flamenco musicians and dancers – explores the Jewish and Gypsy traditions of Andalusia, Spain.
 With fiery Flamenco and Sephardic Jewish music, dance and fascinating story telling the Ensemble delve deep into the region’s cultural heart and celebrate its beat.
 The sublime and stirring guest gypsy flamenco artists evoke Andalusia in the Middle Ages and with the Ensemble explore a vision for 21st century as a time for reconciliation between Spain and its past, while promoting dialogue with Muslim, Jewish and Christian communities worldwide.

 The Yuval Ron Ensemble performs the ecstatic music of the mystical Sufi traditions of Middle East and Central Asia